 Swimming Trips

-Recognising that children are likely to be dispersed around the swimming area with additional requirements for oversight as they get changed or visit the toilets there will be an increased adult to child ratio for swimming trips.
+There will be an increased adult to child ratio for swimming trips.
 Prior to the trip, workers will establish the swimming ability of the children attending and obtain specific consent.
 Workers should never change in front of the children.